โ† Back to Blog

 What is the MLB Tool Suite?

-The MLB Tool Suite is our unified MLB analysis platform โ€” five interconnected tools in one place, designed to take you from "what does the market think?" all the way through "what does our model think?" and "how has a player been performing lately?"
+The MLB Tool Suite is our unified MLB analysis platform โ€” six interconnected tools in one place, designed to take you from "what does the market think?" all the way through "what does our model think?", "how has a player been performing lately?", and "how does each batter match up pitch-by-pitch against today's pitcher?"

 In simple terms: it's everything you need to find, validate, and track MLB betting opportunities, all in one place.